stratapp-ai/stratapp-ai.github.io/referrers-partners.md

 ### **Relationship**

-If you are a Referrer or Business Partner under this Agreement you agree you are not:
+If you are a Referrer or Business Partner under this Agreement you agree you are not, and will not represent yourself to others as:

 * an agent, authorized representative, distributor, contractor or employee of the Company; or
 * in a joint venture or partnership structure with the Company